paulbutuc/time-independent-perturbation-theory-intro/README.md

 I wrote this paper for my third-year exam during my bachelor's degree in physics at [Unito](https://fisica.campusnet.unito.it/do/storicocorsi.pl/Show?_id=a435_1819).

+If you find any mistakes feel free to get in touch.
+I can't promise I will actually make any corrections, because since the time I wrote this I changed career and I now work as consultant software architect and developer for the web.
+Still, I would definitely appreciate any contributions anyway.

 ## License
 This work is licensed under CC BY-NC-SA 4.0.